Hierarchical Random Measures without Tables: Posterior sampling for the gamma-gamma hCRV

-Finally, we perform a visual comparison with the marginal Gibbs sampler of \cite{Teh2006} for the HDP in terms of accuracy of posterior distributions.
-Since this algorithm outputs posterior probability weights, we sample the from posterior random probabilities according to the procedure outlined in \ref{app:normalized_jumps}.
-Considering the same experimental setting introduced above, we compare the MCMC sampler with random walk Metropolis-Hastings steps (MHlog), the exact sampler (exact), and the marginal Gibbs sampler for HDP, with or without gamma prior on the concentration parameter (HDP and HDPpr, respectively).
-The posterior distributions for the probability weights $\pi_{ij}$ at values $2$ and $3$ are displayed in Figure \ref{fig:post_normalized}; again, the algorithms show good mixing, with effective samples sizes after thinning consistently exceeding $800$.
-As expected, estimates of the posterior distributions for the HDP model without prior visibly differ from those obtained with the other algorithms, which instead target the same posterior distributions (Proposition \ref{th:hdp_hyper}).
-This difference may be likewise observed in the right plot of Figure \ref{fig:comparison}.
+Furthermore, we conduct a visual comparison with the marginal Gibbs sampler for the HDP in terms of the accuracy of posterior distributions.
+Since this algorithm outputs posterior probability weights, we sample from the posterior random probabilities according to the procedure outlined in~\ref{app:normalized_jumps}.
+Considering the same experimental setting described above, we compare the MCMC sampler, the exact sampler, and the marginal Gibbs sampler for HDP, with or without gamma prior on the concentration parameter (HDP and HDPpr, respectively).
+The posterior distributions for the probability weights $\pi_{ij}$ at the same values $X^*_5 = 4$ and $X^*_8 = 7$ are displayed in Figure~\ref{fig:post_normalized}.
+The effective sample sizes consistently exceed $4,000$.
+As expected, estimates of the posterior distributions for the HDP model without prior visibly differ from those obtained with the other algorithms, which instead target the same posterior distributions.
+This difference may be likewise observed in the right plot of Figure~\ref{fig:comparison}.